pboxx/FVModSync/README.md

 * When you patch the game, **delete FVModSync_exportedFiles** and let FVModSync regenerate it from the patched game files.
 Forgetting to do so may lead to missing strings and the like, since it will continue to use those (now outdated) files.

-* FVModSync will copy anything that is in (Mods folder)/mods.
+* FVModSync will copy anything that is in (Mods folder)/mods except txt.
 Far as I can tell, the game just ignores files that are not referenced anywhere, so it shouldn't hurt anything -- still, it is probably better not to dump random files into that folder.

 Troubleshooting / Feedback